INFOGRAPHIC: Using humor to be effective

 Design & Development Solutions

-Adult Learning Theory: One of the major principles of adult learning theory is that the learning has to directly relate to the adult learner's job.
-It can't be abstract or conceptual.
-It needs to be task oriented, based in personal experience, with immediate application.
+Adult Learning Theory: One of the major principles of adult learning theory is that it needs to be task oriented, based in personal experience, with immediate application.
 Telling an employee that the action costs the hospital money isn't enough.
-Telling an employee that they are placing others in harm's way or that their actions might create significant delays for themselves and others...that's a little more applicable.
+Telling an employee that they are placing others in harm's way or that their actions might create significant delays for themselves and others is more motivating.

 I even researched the efficacy of using bathroom humor to motivate adults to action and it turns out a lot of companies have used it to great success of their brand.
 Forbes covered the success of Febreze's 2018 Super Bowl ad and the measurable increase in sales.
 Adweek covered the topic and Poo-Pourri and Squatty Potty's original YouTube ads have been seen nearly 80 million times and launched the brands from internet-only sales to being carried in stores everywhere.

 Result Reflection: And it worked!
 Soon after launch, I was introduced to someone who immediately exclaimed, "Oh wow you're the person who made the poo poster!
 That was fantastic.
 I think about it every time I use the tube station.
 Everyone loves it."
-Early feedback was that the education was delightful, caused conversation and awareness.
-I moved on before a proper evaluation of the data could be done to measure the effectiveness, but the early response seemed promising.
+Early feedback was that the education was delightful, and caused conversation and awareness.
+I moved on to a new job before a proper evaluation of the data could be done to measure the effectiveness, but the early response seemed promising.